Can I Sue a Judge?

 It's worth noting that the Judicial Conduct and Disability Act of 1980 allows you to complain against a federal judge who has committed misconduct or who suffers from a physical or mental condition that impairs their judicial duties.

 Sometimes a judge isn't working as a judge.
-Say you are driving along in your car and a driver, who happens to be a judge, sideswipes you, leaving you with a sore neck and a major dent in the side of your car.
+Say you are driving along in your car and a driver, who happens to be a judge, sideswipes you, leaving you with a sore neck and damage to the side of your car.
 The judge wasn't performing a judicial function at the time they hit you, so they would not be immune from your personal injury and property damage lawsuit.
 You could sue them in tort.

 After service of process by whatever method is established by state law, such as certified mail, you would be able to pursue your case in court.
 For this type of case, you would probably file your complaint in small claims court, given the relatively small amount of money involved.
 If you won either by default judgment or after a trial, the judge (you don't get a jury trial in a small claims case) would be subject to the same collection methods, such as garnishment, as any other person.

-As this article has demonstrated, suing a sitting judge is no easy feat.
+Suing a sitting judge or other government official is no easy feat.
 Figuring out whether judicial immunity applies to your circumstances can be even more difficult.

-If you're planning to take on a judge, the biggest mistake you can make is to go pro se, that is, to try and represent yourself without hiring an attorney.
-You should seek the legal advice of an experienced civil rights attorney who can provide you with certainty on whether a judge can be sued, and whether a recovery is possible.
+If you're planning to take on a judge, the biggest mistake you can make is to go pro se, that is, to represent yourself without an attorney.
+You should seek the legal advice of an experienced civil rights attorney who can advise on whether you can sue the judge and if a recovery is possible.
 It's worth the attorney's fees.
 Civil rights attorneys can work on both contingency and hourly arrangements, so make sure to inquire about billing before signing the retainer agreement.